IMLUOAI/se_project_aroundtheus/README.md

 **images**

-This project's card pictures are suing jpg format which were downloaded from our Figma.
+This project's card pictures are using jpg format which were downloaded from Unsplash.

 **vendor**